East London and Essex Education Conference and Exhibition 2022

 Event Dates and Prices

 The excellent facilities of CEME, Rainham, have again this year been chosen for the East London and Essex annual Education Conference and Exhibition.

 The event, hosted by HES, is open to all Heads, Senior Leaders and Business Managers and will provide delegates with the opportunity to listen to inspirational keynote speakers in education, to visit the wide range of education supplier stands and to share ideas and network with colleagues.

-We are pleased to be welcoming Olympian and motivational speaker, Kriss Akabusi, to the 2022 Conference together with Hope Virgo, Dai Durbridge of Browne Jacobson and others still to be confirmed.
+We are pleased to be welcoming Olympian and motivational speaker, Kriss Akabusi, to the 2022 Conference together with Matthew Burton, John Galloway, Hope Virgo and Dai Durbridge of Browne Jacobson.

 Delegates wishing to attend should please note that entry is free of charge at this event but that they do need to register for a place using the registration button below.